-- Payments to a disabled person for the services of a medical attendant or live-in medical aide when the money is paid in total to the attendant or aid for services rendered. - Payments to a live-in medical aide for their caregiving services will be ignored even if the aide is considered a part of the household.
+- Payments to a disabled person for the services of a medical attendant or live-in medical aide when the money is paid in total to the attendant or aid for services rendered. - Payments to a medical aide for their caregiving services are ignored no matter the living situation.